 Anyone familiar with compressed air used for scuba diving also knows about the potential for air embolisms.
 Embolisms are a condition where air bubbles enter the bloodstream and block blood vessels or arteries, with the potential to cause paralysis, induce a coma, or even cause death.

 While incorrect diving procedures are the most common cause of air embolisms, there is also a risk of an embolism when compressed air is misused at high pressures.
-Although unlikely, high-pressure air could be forced into the bloodstream through cuts and abrasions.
+Although unlikely, high-pressure air can be forced into the bloodstream through cuts and abrasions.
 It is improbable, but why even take the risk?

 All the health risks outlined above are easily preventable: don’t use compressed air to clean.

 Is It Illegal To Clean With Compressed Air?

-There are laws in Canada and the United States that govern compressed air; in many cases, it is illegal to clean with compressed air.
+Some laws in Canada and the United States govern compressed air; in many cases, it is illegal to clean with compressed air.

 In the United States, Occupational Safety and Health Administration (OSHA) regulates workplace safety.
 Compressed air use is governed by standard 1910.242.b, which states, “Compressed air shall not be used for cleaning purposes except where reduced to less than 30 psi (206 kPa) and then only with effective chip guarding and personal protective equipment.”

 In Canada, cleaning with compressed air is not allowed by law, according to the Canadian Centre for Occupational Health and Safety (CCOHS).
 Alberta, Saskatchewan, Quebec, Newfoundland, and Prince Edward Island have specific laws that state compressed air must not be used to clean clothes, people, machinery, work benches, and so forth

 Federal regulations in British Columbia, Northwest Territories, Nunavut, and the Yukon ban cleaning with air due to the risk to workers, although there is some provision for using low noise emitting nozzles with pressures below 10 psi (70 kPa).

-In some states, provinces, and countries, other legislation may be applicable, so you should always check your local jurisdiction for relevant information.
+Other legislation may be applicable in some states, provinces, and countries, so you should always check your local jurisdiction for relevant information.
 When in doubt, use common sense, and do not use compressed air for cleaning!